imtiazriyan-prog/Employee--Health-Analysis-Phyton/README.md

 Identify trends in Step Count and Heart Rate across different Departments.

 Correlate Sleep Hours with overall employee engagement and login activity.

-Generated for the Employee Analysis Project.

-Gemini is AI and can make mistakes.